 A study section consisting of physicians and scientists with expertise in the areas and topics of each grant will review the application for scientific merit and appropriateness for funding.
 Final decisions will be subject to the approval of the Board of Trustees of the Research & Education Foundation.
-Applicants will be notified of the outcome of their applications by e-mail no later than May 15.
+Applicants will be notified of the outcome of their applications via email.